Seneca tallies more than 500 yards of offense in win over Carl Junction

 Seneca needed just six plays to cover 96 yards on its first possession and took a 7-0 lead on a 22-yard touchdown run by Kaden Clouse.
 The Indians started at their own 13 on their next possession––then backed up to the 8 after a false start––and this time took seven plays to find the end zone; Roman Miller scored on a 3-yard run.

 Clouse came up with an interception in Carl Junction territory after a catch was bobbled by a receiver, and he returned it to the 3 to set up a short score by Brodie Probert for a 21-0 lead just two minutes into the second quarter.
-Jaxson Garcia threw a 34-yard touchdown pass to a wide open Hagen Ginger about three minutes later, and then Probert scored on a 49-yard run to make it a 35-0 game.
+Clouse threw a 34-yard touchdown pass to a wide open Hagen Ginger about three minutes later, and then Probert scored on a 49-yard run to make it a 35-0 game.

 The Bulldogs’ lone touchdown followed an interception by Ryder Pyles, who returned the pick to the Seneca 26.
 With 25 seconds left in the half, Mason Gilbert tossed a 6-yard touchdown pass to Jaxton Wobken.

 If the game wasn’t out of reach by then, Seneca made sure there would be no comeback in the second half.
-Garcia threw a 31-yard touchdown to Ginger, who caught the ball in the midst of three Bulldog defenders and then powered his way eight yards into the end zone.
+Clouse threw a 31-yard touchdown to Ginger, who caught the ball in the midst of three Bulldog defenders and then powered his way eight yards into the end zone.

 Seneca’s Jace Renfro sacked Gilbert on a 4th-and-15 from the Seneca 29 on the last play of the third quarter; the very next play, Probert broke loose for a 71-yard score.
 Brant Laughlin rushed for Seneca’s final score with the clock ticking.